jacobdensford/jacobdensford.com/README.md

 - Figure out how to automatically display webmentions under my posts, and design a format for them.
 - Figure out how to automatically display backlinks under my pages, and design a format for them.
 - Make a super lightweight version and self-host it.
+- Rework homepage to link to and better represent the several different aspects of my "work"

 ## Learn
 - [HTML simple tips and tricks for your website](https://thomasorus.com/html-tips.html)